mbta/dotcom/docs/DEPLOYMENT.md

 ## Building the distribution package locally

-When deploying to our servers, Semaphore performs these steps for us.
-But for testing or development purposes it is possible to build locally as well.
+For testing or development purposes it is possible to build locally as well.

 1. (once) Install Docker: https://docs.docker.com/engine/install/
 2. Build the Docker image: